The EOSC Early Adopter Programme is now OPEN.

 Applicants will be requested to provide the following information.

-- Describe the proposed Collaboration Project (Write a brief and plain explanation of the proposed collaboration and the scientific or technical challenge it will address.
-Please specify how the research community will be involved)
+- Describe the Project.
+Write a brief and plain explanation of the proposed project and the scientific or technical challenge it will address.
+Please specify how the research community will benefit from this project.

 - Science Area (Please state the area of science of the project including one or more codes from the OECD Frascati Fields of Science most appropriate to the project, the codes can be consulted at https://www.oecd.org/science/inno/38235147.pdf)

-- Minimal Compute and Storage capacity needed for sustaining the Collaboration Project (specify the minimum amount of resources needed to execute services involved in your Collaboration Project in terms of CPU cores, RAM, storage for data analysis)
+- Minimal Compute and Storage capacity needed for sustaining the Project (specify the minimum amount of resources needed to execute services involved in your project in terms of CPU cores, RAM, storage for data analysis)

-- Compute and Storage capacity to fully scale-up the Collaboration Project (specify the amount of resources needed to scale-up as needed to make operational your Collaboration Project in terms of CPU cores, RAM, storage for data analysis)
+- Compute and Storage capacity to fully scale-up the Project after the completion of the pilot (specify the amount of resources in terms of CPU cores, RAM, storage for data analysis needed to scale-up the existing facilities from your Project)

-- Minimal storage capacity for long-term archiving for sustaining the Collaboration Project (describe your data sets in volume and granularity and specify the minimum amount of archive storage as well as the access requirements for long-term archiving needed to demonstrate your Collaboration Project)
+- Minimal storage capacity for long-term archiving for sustaining the Project (describe your data sets in volume and granularity and specify the minimum amount of archive storage as well as the access requirements for long-term archiving)

-- Data management policies and storage capacity for long-term archiving to fully scale-up the Collaboration Project (specify the amount of storage for long-term archiving needed to scale-up as needed to make your Collaboration Project fully operational)
+- Long-term data management policies and long-term archiving capacity required by the Project (specify the amount of storage for long-term archiving and corresponding data policies )

 SUBMIT YOUR APPLICATION NOW!